SirBenedick/historic-portfolio-analyzer/README.md

 - Refactor: Change repository name to... ?
 - Setup github actions/pages
 - Add: Calculation of dividends to portfolio performance
-- Add: Store for symbols to be fetched (in case API limit is reached)
+- Add: Store for symbols to be fetched (in case API limit is reached)(set version of index db to current date)
 - Add: Store datet of fetched data, refresh if is too old
 - Refactor: Chart Component
 - Add: Choose time of entry for each position